-According to manpower agency owners, the Ministry of Foreign Affairs, the Ministry of Expatriates’ Welfare and Overseas Employment and the Ministry of Civil Aviation and Tourism have taken timely decision to send back the workers through special flights, manpower agency leaders said.
+According to manpower agency owners, the Ministry of Foreign Affairs, the Ministry of Expatriates’ Welfare and Overseas Employment and the Ministry of Civil Aviation and Tourism have taken timely decisions which helped Bangladeshi workers go abroad.

-Shameem Ahmed Chowdhury Noman, former secretary general of Bangladesh Association of International Recruiting Agencies (BAIRA), said, “When the government suspended international flights, thousands of stranded workers were waiting to return to their workplaces.
-Operation of special flights was the urgent need for them.”“The good thing is that the government has quickly realised the situation and responded positively to our demand for special flight operation,” he added.
+Shameem Ahmed Chowdhury Noman, former Secretary General of Bangladesh Association of International Recruiting Agencies (BAIRA), said, “When the government imposed restrictions and suspended international flights, tens of thousands of stranded workers were waiting to return to their workplaces.
+That is why operation of special flights was essential for them.”

-Around 16,707 people returned to Bangladesh from seven countries in the last 15 days, but a foreign ministry official said they tried to bring back only those workers who wanted to come back willingly or lost validity of their visas and iqamas.Employment opportunities have been increased for the Bangladeshi workers in the Middle East as the recruitment of Indian workers has been suspended in the Gulf States.
+Around 16,707 people have returned to Bangladesh from seven countries in the 15 days but an official of the Foreign Ministry said they tried to bring back only those workers who wanted come back willingly or lost validity of their visas and iqamas.Employment opportunities have been increased for the Bangladeshi workers in the Middle East as the recruitment of Indian workers has been suspended in the Gulf States.

-Bangladesh’s Ambassador to Riyadh Dr Mohammad Javed Patwary, during his visit to Dhaka last month, laid emphasis on the need for taking advantage of this new recruitment opportunity.
-Foreign Secretary Masud Bin Momen said, “In this pandemic situation, any country can close its border.
-So, as long as the flights for Bangladeshis are on, we will continue to send back our workers.”
+Foreign secretary Masud Bin Momen said, “In this pandemic situation, any country can close its borders to Bangladesh.
+So, as long as the flights for Bangladeshis are on, we will continue to send workers overseas.”

-He said the situation was completely opposite to what it was at this time last year.
-Several countries wanted to send back Bangladeshi workers against the will of Bangladesh government.
+The foreign secretary said the situation was completely opposite at this time last year.
+Several countries wanted to send back Bangladeshi workers though Bangladesh did not accept this.

-“Bangladesh is now in an advantageous position as demand for our workers has increased in the Middle East,” Momen said adding that they have created an opportunity to run special flights so that these people could go if international flights are suspended.
+“Bangladesh is in an advantageous position now as the demand for Bangladeshi workers has augmented in the Middle East,” Masud Bin Momen said adding that they have created an opportunity to run special flights so that these people could go if international flights are suspended.

-Apart from suspending recruitment of Indian workers in the Middle East, manpower sector insiders have identified several other reasons for increasing the scope for the Bangladeshi workers in the Gulf states.
+Apart from suspension of Indian workers in the Middle East, manpower sector insiders have identified several other reasons for increasing the scope for the Bangladeshi workers in the Gulf States.

-According to them, job opportunities for the workers have increased due to the return of the workers in the wake of the first phase of the coronavirus pandemic.
+According to them, job opportunities of the workers have increased due to the departure of the previous workers in the wake of the first phase of pandemic.

-Besides, wage of Bangladeshi workers is low compared to that of workers from other countries.
+Besides, the wage of Bangladeshi workers is low as compared to that of workers from other countries.